mojofunk/alta-doc/LIBMOJO-TODO.md

 Implement custom any type for TypeSystem?

-Add version of mojo::to_string that returns string not bool
+Done - Add version of mojo::to_string that returns string not bool

+Copy string_convert.h and tests back from libpbd when finished/merged/not merged/etc

-Add Context Interface to core
+Add Context Interface to core?

 Remove boost lib dependencies if possible or at least publicly exposed deps